This article answers commonly asked questions about the commercial marketplace.

 Can I sell professional services through the commercial marketplace?

 Software that's built on or built for our cloud services can be transacted through the commercial marketplace.
-Professional services are not yet transactable.
+Professional services aren't yet transactable.

 What's required to purchase solutions from Microsoft AppSource or Azure Marketplace?

-Azure Marketplace requires customers to have an Azure Active Directory ID and an active Azure subscription.
+Azure Marketplace requires customers to have a Microsoft Entra ID and an active Azure subscription.
 If neither or only one requirement is in place, the customer is asked to create them in the purchase flow.

-Microsoft AppSource requires customers to have an Azure Active Directory ID.
+Microsoft AppSource requires customers to have a Microsoft Entra ID.
 If the ID doesn't exist, the customer is asked to create it in the purchase flow.

 What payment methods are supported with the commercial marketplace?